niklitt/TheSimpleDoctor/CONTRIBUTING.md

 # Contributing to TheSimpleDoctor
-Think of an idea that could futher improve the project, maybe write something in the readme file.
+Think of an idea that could futher improve the project like further azure implementation, then write additoins in the readme file.
 In order to change code, clone the code from github in an IDE such as IntelliJ and make changes as you see fit.
 Once you have finished with the new code, push and commit.